Quickstart

 console.log("txn_receipt: ", txn_receipt)

-For validator registration transaction you need to provide the cluster’s latest snapshot data and the user nonce.
-Fortunately, SSV SDK retrieves this data automatically, so you don't have to.
+For the validator registration transaction, you need the cluster's latest snapshot data and the owner nonce.
+The SSV SDK retrieves this data automatically.

 Full code example

-This example assumes you already have a number of keystore files and they are stored, under whatever is set for KEYSTORE_FILE_DIRECTORY in the .env file.
+This example assumes you already have multiple keystore files stored in the directory set by KEYSTORE_FILE_DIRECTORY in your .env file.

 import { parseEther, createPublicClient, createWalletClient, http } from 'viem'